kwea123/Unity_live_caption/README.md

 ![alt](images/1.png)

-3. Select your language, set the API key to where you downloaded `key.json` and select whether to connect to unity and/or print to console.
+3. Select your language, set the API key to where you downloaded `key.json` and select whether to connect to unity and/or print to console (if you want to connect to unity, please see the second point [here](#Usage)).

 4. Press Start to start.
 It takes some time to warm-up.
 When it's ready, you will see the following and you can start to talk.
 You can adjust the size of this window.